Marvellordz/50-Days-of-Code/README.md

 #Day 12: Palindrome Checker
 A palindrome is a word that remains the same when spelt either forward or backward. this program checks for a word to see if it is a palindrome

+# Day 13 String Matcher

+This is a python program to check for how simailar two sentences (words, or phrases) are.
+It returns a value indicating the percentage of similarities.